- The Patricia Baker Scholarship

 Created by the Chicago Chapter of the Society of Fire Protection Engineers.
 The award is based on the student's academic performance and fire protection engineering activities.
 The Chapter will give a max of $3000/semester.
 Preference is given to Chicago metro applicants.

 - Fire Suppression Systems Association (FSSA) Educational Foundation Scholarship

 Scholarship candidates must have graduated from high school or its equivalent before July 1st of the year in which they will use the scholarship.
 Scholarships are awarded by the FSSA Educational Foundation to students who plan to enroll in a fire suppression technology program at an accredited two year or four year technical school, college or university in North America.
 Consideration will be given to the degree in which the career choice would have an application to the fire suppression industry.
 An application is typically due July 1st.

-Established by the New York–New Jersey Chapter of the Society of Fire Protection Engineers.
+Established by the New York–New Jersey Chapter of the Society of Fire Protection Engineers (SFPE).
 The award is based on the student's academic performance and fire protection engineering activities.
-The award provides a variable amount toward the student's academic expenses for a student from the metropolitan New York City area.
-Applications received by July 15 will be considered for the fall semester.
-Applications received by January 15 will be considered for the spring semester.
-Download the application.
+The award provides a variable amount toward the student's academic expenses, preferably for a student whose primary residence is in the metropolitan NJ/NY City area.
+Applicaitons may only be recieved between June 1 and August 1.
+Download an application.

 - John D. Cook III Award

 Established by the Philadelphia/Delaware Valley Chapter of the Society of Fire Protection Engineers.
 The award is based on the student's academic performance and fire protection engineering activities.
 The award provides a variable amount toward the student's academic expenses for a student from the chapter area.
 Applications are due by March 1st.